ErikssonJ/Rosuvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The OATP2B1 expression profiles is based on whole genome expression arrays from ArrayExpress ([Kolesnikov 2015](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 Additionally, passive renal clearance by glomerular filtration was implemented and the `GFR fraction` was set to 1.
-In addition, fraction of bile that was continously released was set to 1 (`EHC continuous fraction`)
+In addition, fraction of bile that was continuously released was set to 1 (`EHC continuous fraction`)

 ### 2.3.4 Automated Parameter Identification